-Endometritis is an inflammation of the inner lining of the uterus or endometrium.
+Endometritis is inflammation of the inner lining of the uterus or endometrium.

 Endometritis is different from endometriosis, though both conditions affect the lining of the uterus.
-Another related condition is called endomyometritis, where inflammation happens in the inner layer of the uterus, called the myometrium.
+Another related condition is endomyometritis, where inflammation happens in the middle layer of the uterus, called the myometrium.

-In this article, we give an overview of endometritis, including causes, symptoms, diagnosis, and complications.
-We also look at its relationship with endometriosis and fertility.
+This article provides an overview of endometritis, including its causes, symptoms, diagnosis, and possible complications.
+We also look at the relationship between endometritis and fertility.

 - pelvic or abdominal pain